 The city also has its own Women’s National Basketball Association team, the Lynx, and several other collegiate teams from the University of Minnesota.

-Target Field, located at the western side of downtown Minneapolis, is home for the Minnesota Twins.
+Target Field, located on the western side of downtown Minneapolis, is home to the Minnesota Twins.
 This open-air stadium has received praise from spectators and ballplayers for its exceptional views, seating, and atmosphere.
 This is the perfect place to attend a game!

 Cheering on your favorite home team is one of the best things to do in Minneapolis if you’re looking for a great way to bond with the locals.

 Whether on the court, on the field, or on ice, it’s easy to get caught in the infectious team spirit!